-The Computer Science Department makes a UNIX host, named
+The Computer Science Department has a gateway machine named

+'''

 eniac.cs.hunter.cuny.edu,

+'''

 available to students who have accounts on the network. eniac is a gateway computer - you will be able to login to this host from any computer that has ssh client software on the Internet.
-Once you login to eniac, you must login from eniac to one of the computers in the 1000G lab, which are named cslab1, cslab2, cslab3, and so on, up to cslab29.
+Once you login to eniac, you must login from eniac to one of the computers in the network that are named cslab1, cslab2, cslab3, and so on, up to cslab30.
 You cannot ssh directly to those machines from outside of Hunter College for security reasons.
-For example, you can first login to eniac, and then when it gives you a prompt such as "\$", you would type ssh cslab5 and re-enter your network password at the prompt from cslab5.
+For example, you can first login to eniac, and then when it gives you a prompt such as "\$", you would type and re-enter your network password at the prompt from cslab5.